 - A pocket for collecting rubbish, lined with a small bag, for cleaning in a hurry.

-For bathrooms, I would replace the scraper and the razor for some toothbrushes and a grout brush and swap the degreaser for a bathroom sanitiser and a glass cleaner.
+- For example, if you were cleaning a bathroom, you would replace the scraper and the razor for some toothbrushes and a grout brush.
+You would also need bathroom sanitiser and a glass cleaner and your bathroom cloths.

-I use the toothbrushes for getting into the tiny places my cloth can’t reach such as :
+I use the toothbrushes for getting into any tiny places my cloth can’t reach such as :

 - Screw heads